mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## QUIC Streams {#quic-streams}

-To send RTP/RTCP packets over QUIC streams, a sender MUST open a new unidirectional QUIC stream.
-Streams are unidirectional because there is no synchronous relationship between sent and received RTP/RTCP packets.
+To send RTP/RTCP packets over QUIC streams, a sender MUST open at least one new unidirectional QUIC stream.
+In order to permit QUIC streams to open, a RoQ sender SHOULD configure non-zero minimum values for the number of permitted streams and the initial stream flow-control window, based on the number of parallel, or simultaneously active, RTP/RTCP flows.
+Endpoints that excessively restrict the number of streams or the flow-control window of these streams will increase the chance that the remote peer reaches the limit early and becomes blocked.
+More discussion about selecting these values appears in {{quic-flow-cc}}.

+RoQ uses unidirectional streams, because there is no synchronous relationship between sent and received RTP/RTCP packets.
 A peer that receives a bidirectional stream with a flow identifier that is associated with an RTP or RTCP stream, SHOULD stop reading from the stream and send a